deanturpin/superdean.com/README.md

 order so you can add more as you progress.
 And tools can be resold quite easily if you've gone far enough to scratch the itch.

-Always use the correct size screwdriver.
-You just risk chewing up the blades, screw head or both.

 ![tools.png](tools.png)

 See the [full spreadsheet](tools.xlsx).

 ### Inspect
-You don't need much to get started and just having a close look.
+You don't need much to get started, basically just having a closer look.

 - Eyeglass, Black No. 3.5 = 2.8x (Bergeon 4422-3.5)
-- Selvyt Medium (PR) Cloth, White
+- Selvyt Medium (PR) Cloth, White Size: Size A 25x25cm

 ### Maintain
 Next you might want to replace straps with some surface cleaning and buffing.

-- Spring bar tool (kit)
+- Bergeon 6767-F Watch Spring Bar Tool - Long
-- Polywatch (cleaning acrylic crystals)
+- Polywatch -- polishing acrylic crystals
-- Pin pusher (adjusting bracelets)
 - Bergeon 2290 Polishing Buff

 ### Explore
-Now we're cooking: get the back off and have a look on the inside for any issues.
+Now we're cooking: get the back off and inspect the insides for any issues.

-- Squishy ball case back remover
+- Bergeon 8008, Rubber Case Ball -- squishy ball case back remover that works far better than you might expect!
-- Case knife (pen knife) (kit)
-- Case knife (oyster shucker style) (kit)
+- Case knife -- pen knife style
+- Case knife -- oyster shucker style; I generally prefer these to the other one, but it's good to have a choice for tricky cases
 - Rodico Premium (Bergeon 7033-1)
 - Eyeglass, Black No. 2.5 = 4x (Bergeon 4422-2.5)
-- AF 176.530.24 Headband Eyeglass Holder
+- AF 176.530.24 Headband Eyeglass Holder -- the ones that clip on your glasses look nice but are much more expensive
-- Case Cushion Watch Black Gel Ø75mm Bergeon 5395-75-N - HC5395-75-N (HC5395-75-N)
+- Case Cushion Watch Black Gel Ø75mm Bergeon -- treat yourself to a nice gel cushion

 ### Strip down
 This is getting serious... and you'll need quite a few more tools.
-But you should have enough to complete dismantle a basic movement.
+But you should have enough to completely dismantle a _basic_ movement.
 Note we are replacing broken parts at this level, rather than making new ones.

+Always use the correct size screwdriver.
+You just risk chewing up the blades, screw head or both.

+- Movement Holder, Gents Size, Carbon Fibre (Bergeon 4040-P) -- essential and even the Bergeon ones are reasonably-priced
+- Tweezers, Idealtek Anti-Magnetic No. 7 Very Fine, Curved Tips -- I actually got a job lot of tweezers on eBay but these curved tipped ones are my favourite
+- Latex ESD Finger Protection Thimble Cots Medium (Pack Of 144) Bergeon 7968-18
-- Materials box / cloche
+- Materials box / cloche -- you can never have enough
-- Movement holder
 - Bergeon 30080 screwdriver with blades (white 0.6mm)
-- Bergeon 30080 screwdrivers with Blades (yellow 0.8mm)
+- Bergeon 30080 screwdriver with Blades (yellow 0.8mm)
-- Bergeon 30080 Screwdrivers with Blades (red 1.2mm)
+- Bergeon 30080 Screwdriver with Blades (red 1.2mm)
-- Screwdriver Ø1.60mm Bergeon 30080-H - HS1416 (HS1416)
+- Bergeon 30080 Screwdriver with Blades (pink 1.6mm)
-- Dial protector
+- Dial protector -- or use the traditional half-a-baggy (or both)
-- Bergeon hand levers (£40!)
-- Hand levers (cheap eBay)
+- Hand Levers, 3.0mm Tips (Bergeon 5431) -- £40... buying these hurt!
+I've also
+  got some cheap ones from eBay for a 10th of the price
-- Bergeon 7404-2 hand pusher (red 0.8mm / grey 1.5mm) -- haven't needed any other size so far!
+- Hand Pusher, Red Ø0.80 - Grey Ø1.50mm (Bergeon 7404-2) -- haven't needed any
+  other size so far but fitting hands is still a little hit-and-miss for me
-- Crown pinion remover (can be very expensive for such a specific tool)
+- Crown pinion remover -- can be very expensive for such a niche tool;
-- \#2 tweezers
+  alternatively do it carefully in a bag with tweezers (I found some blunt brass ones that work, pull upwards to avoid bending anything)
-- Plastic pointy stick / peg wood
+- Plastic pointy stick / peg wood -- Starbucks call them "coffee stirrers" but they look like peg wood to me
-- Barrel press (cheap) £5
+- Barrel press -- eBay £5, if it's good enough for Marshall...
+- Crystal press -- eBay £15.99, screw down seems a bit more controlled; I also padded the lower dies out with sticky felt furniture pads into a domed shaped

 ### Clean
-At this point it can start to become quite expensive; not only in the machines but consumables that you probably can't sell on quite as easily.
+At this point it can start to become quite expensive; not only for the machines but also the consumables that you probably can't sell on quite so easily.

 However, ultrasonic cleaners like [this one](https://www.amazon.co.uk/DK-SONIC-Household-Ultrasonic-Eyeglasses/dp/B08S6V52MV/) are a good way in.
-Not as efficient as a proper cleaner but very reasonably-priced and cool to use.
+Not as efficient as a proper four-stage cleaning machine but very reasonably-priced and entertaining to use.

 Be careful putting your pallet forks in solvent as it can disolve the shellac that holds the pallet jewels in place.

-- Lighter fluid (readily available from a newsagent £2.99)
+- Lighter fluid -- readily available from a newsagent for £2.99
-- Renata essence £8
+- Renata essence -- £8
+- Basket 25mm Mini Watch Part Cleaning Basket Economy -- get a few of these, you can spend quite a lot but I went economy and I don't know any better

 ### Rebuild and lubricate
 A very complicated business, but to get started you need:

-- A light oil for the quickest moving parts (jewels)
+- A light oil for the quickest moving parts -- [Moebius Syntalube 9010](https://www.cousinsuk.com/product/moebius-9010-syntalube), outrageously expensive!
-- A grease on the high-friction metal-on-metal components
+- A grease for the high-friction metal-on-metal components -- [Moebius 8300](https://www.cousinsuk.com/product/moebius-8300-all-purpose-favourite)
+- Bergeon fine oiler (red) -- for the jewels
+- Bergeon medium oiler (green) -- for the grease; go for the cheap ones to start with

+I realise that suggesting using only two viscosities will cause some people to spit out their tea/beer, but __you have to start__ somewhere.
+Also, Donald de Carlo only talks about "watch oil" and "clock oil" in the book above so there you go.

+Full disclosure: I also dip my oilers straight into the jars, which is probably illegal in Switzerland.

 ### Regulate
-A Timegrapher is go-to tool for the job and at the low end they are surprisingly inexpensive.
-But you can get useful results from a phone app with an earbud mic.
+A Timegrapher is the go-to tool for the job and at the low end they are surprisingly inexpensive.
+But you can get some useful results from a phone app;
+use with an earbud mic if you're not in a completely quiet environment.

 ## Pro tools and supplies
 - [Gleave London](https://gleave.london/straps/)